Spanish idiomatic expressions | donQuijote

 1. Practice every day

-Consistency is the key to improving your level of Spanish and daily practice makes your knowledge expand rapidly.
+Consistency is the key to improving your level of Spanish fast and daily practice makes your knowledge expand rapidly.
 Although you may think it sounds obvious, practicing a language every day is a challenge that not everyone is willing to take on.

 Practice Spanish a few minutes a day for a week, either by reading, writing, or listening Spanish songs to learn Spanish, even a language app on your mobile phone can be very useful for this purpose.
 After that, increase the time you spend practicing and studying the language.
 You will see that, over time, your knowledge will continue to grow.